 Designing roll forming sets of rolls is an art and takes years to master.
 Simply put designing, refining, and manufacturing precision roll tooling sets requires high-level skill and vision.
 Knowledge in using high advanced roll tooling design software is a must, but that has to be backed up with practical knowledge and experience in order to produce high-quality and durable roll tooling that meets and exceeds customer expectations.

-After so many years in designing and manufacturing roll tooling sets KOLEV Eng. has been able to achieve 99.9% successful fit in the first tryout.
-That kind of high-quality work attracted a lot of repeat customers who need roll tooling replacements on their existing roll forming machines.
+After so many years of designing and manufacturing roll tooling sets, KOLEV Eng. has been able to achieve a 99.9% successful fit in the first tryout.
+That kind of high-quality work attracted a lot of repeat customers who needed roll tooling replacements on their existing roll forming machines.

 KOLEV Eng. mainly designs custom roll tooling sets for new and existing roll forming lines and machines.
 We can replace tooling on any roll forming line even if it is not designed and manufactured by KOLEV Eng.